-This life jacket is idea for jet ski riding as well as other watersports.
-Let’s say you’re into water sking, wake boarding or simply tubing, then you’ll love this one.
+This life jacket is ideal for jet ski riding as well as other watersports.
+Let’s say you’re into water sking, wakeboarding or simply tubing, then you’ll love this one.

 The foam is super soft on this model which means it’s quite flexible for the rider who doesn’t want to feel like they’re being hugged too much.
 It’s also less likely to ride up and touch your neck the moment you fall into the water.